AhmedEssam19/ddpm-pytorch/README.md

 ## Cost

-* Training on CelebA-HQ dataset (256x256 images) costs around $435 for 0.5M steps
+* Training on CelebA-HQ dataset (256x256 images) costs around $435 for 0.5M steps.
+It took ~11 days on 4x RTX A6000
-* Training on CIFAR-10 dataset (32x32 images) costs around $70 for 0.8M steps
+* Training on CIFAR-10 dataset (32x32 images) costs around $70 for 0.8M steps.
+It took ~3 days on 1x RTX 4090

 ## Installation